Pizza, Purpose and Passion: Ooni Co-CEO Darina Garland on Women in Pizza and Leadership

 It’s about putting a spotlight on people who are already demonstrating inclusivity and diversity and giving them a boost with our platform.
 Having more women on the executive team is important.
 We’re working on that agenda with new hires and promotions.

-In terms of women in pizza, it’s about doing things like supporting Nicole and Miriam (among others), asking them what they need to survive and thrive, and putting in the time to make sure that their unique voices cut through.
+In terms of women in pizza, it’s about doing things like supporting Nicole and Miriam and others, asking them what they need to and thrive, and putting in the time to make sure that their unique voices cut through.

 We have the privilege of having platforms that people notice.
 We have to think really carefully about how to use them for good.
 The pizza community is an incredibly passionate, beautiful, and nurturing world where women absolutely can — and should — thrive more and more.